|23rd March |

 A voting reform campaigner was disowned after posting an 'outrageous Islamophobic' joke on Twitter.
 Ben Donnelly was dismissed from his volunteer post for the Yes To Fairer Votes campaign after his comments provoked the easily offended.

-The campaign, which wants a switch from first-past-the-post to the alternative vote (AV), moved quickly to axe Donnelly after details of his tweet were leaked to the Standard.
-The tweet read: Says in the Holy Qu'ran Mohammad used to get his
+campaign, which wants a switch from first-past-the-post to the alternative vote (AV), moved quickly to axe Donnelly after details of his tweet were leaked to the Standard.
+The tweet read: Says in the Holy Qu'ran Mohammad used to get his neighbours to

 Mohammed Shafiq, chief executive of Muslim youth organisation the Ramadhan Foundation, described the joke as disgusting .